Hugo-W/Hugo-W.github.io/perso/projects/Compositionality/Project.md

 So in summary we have:

-- Toy model of composition cognitive model with oscillations (syntax, structure embedded in oscillatory dynamics)
+1. Toy model of composition cognitive model with oscillations (syntax, structure embedded in oscillatory dynamics):
+    - Kuramoto model
+    - Reservoir networks, layered/hierarchy of those
-- Analyzing brain data:
+2. Analyzing brain data:
-    - Finding pairs/structures in naturalistic stimuli
+    - Finding pairs/structures in naturalistic stimuli and use genralisation trhough time as in [this paper][6]
+    - Mapping between MEEG and latent manifolds learned in VAERNN
     - Using existing computational model
-- Trying existing model/adapt them
+3. Trying existing model/adapt them

 ## Notes and ideas